open-xml-templating/docxtemplater/docs/source/angular_parse.rst

 Conditions
 ----------

-With angularParser, you can also use conditions :
+With the angularParser option set, you can also use conditions :

 .. code-block:: text